brson/hackmd-collab/compile-time-4.md

 So this can be fixed over time, and it's one of the main avenues the compiler team is pursuing to improve compile-time performance.

-Remember earlier the discussion about how monomorphization works?
+Remember a few episodes ago when we discussed how monomorphization works?
 How it duplicates function definitions for every combination of instantiated type parameters?
 Well, that's not only a source of machine code bloat but also LLVM IR bloat.
 Every one of those functions is filled with duplicated, unoptimized, LLVM IR.

-`rustc` is slowly being modified to such that it can perform its own optimizations on its own MIR (mid-level IR), and crucially, the MIR representation is pre-monomorphization.
+`rustc` is slowly being modified such that it can perform its own optimizations on its own MIR (mid-level IR), and crucially, the MIR representation is pre-monomorphization.
 That means that MIR-level optimizations only need to be done once per generic function, and in turn produce smaller monomorphized LLVM IR, that LLVM can (in theory) translate faster than it does with its unoptimized functions today.

-## Tradeoff #5: Batch compilation
+## Batch compilation

 It turns out that the entire architecture of `rustc` is "wrong", and so is the architecture of most compilers ever written.